-How to make French pancakes at home, the perfect French crêpe recipe…
+How to make French pancakes at home, this really is the perfect French crêpe recipe…

-French style crêpes are made very thin and filled or smothered with something delicious.
+French style crêpes are made very thin (not like the fluffy American style pancakes) and filled or smothered with something delicious.
 They’re very easy to make at home and take just a few minutes to prepare.
 In the north of France it’s traditional to use beer in the mix whilst in Normandy and Brittany people often add a glug of Calvados, apple brandy.
 Although eaten all year round, it’s traditional in France to cook them on 2nd February for La Chandeleur, “Pancake Day”.

 Ingredients for 6-8 pancakes